pthom/cleantype/README.md

 Then, include `type_name/type_name.hpp`.

 You can also try this directly inside [binder](https://mybinder.org/) : click on the "launch binder" at the top of this page.
 Beware, it require about 2 minutes to load; but then you will be able to run the code live from your browser!

+# About this manual

+This manual is written using [cling](https://root.cern.ch/cling), [xeus cling](https://xeus-cling.readthedocs.io/en/latest/) and [jupyter notebook](https://jupyter.org/).

+The code that you read in this manual is real live code that can be executed inside jupyter notebook.
+Click on the "launch binder" icon at the top if you want to try it : you will have to click on the "Run" button, in order to execute each cell.

+The line `#pragma cling add_include_path` below is a special "cling" pragma, that will change the include path.
+Beside this, everything is standard C++.

 ```c++